Oxford Academy (California): Demographics

-As reported by the State of California, 38.71% of the student body was eligible for either free or reduced-price lunch under the National School Lunch Act of 1946.
+As reported by NCES, 442 students (33.61%) were eligible for either free or reduced-price lunch under the National School Lunch Act of 1946.

 Dress code

-From the start of the school year, the school requires polo shirts embroidered with the OA logo along with specific bottoms as the standard school uniform.
+The school sells polo shirts embroidered with the OA logo, considered to be the standard school uniform, as well as pants at the start of the school year.

 While on campus or at school-sponsored events, all students must wear a solid red, white, blue, or grey polo top paired with khaki or navy-blue pants, shorts, or skirts.
-Black tops were once allowed, but were prohibited prior to the 2010-11 school year.
+Black tops were once allowed, but were prohibited prior to the 2010–11 school year.
 They may also wear a sweatshirt or sweater of an appropriate color, though only if it has an OA logo.
 To fulfill these criteria, students generally wear a school-provided top, which is a solid-color polo with the Oxford Academy "OA" logo embroidered on the chest, as well as school-provided khaki bottoms.

 There are a few exceptions to these rules.
 Notably, students may wear (approved) class-specific shirts or college sweaters, with jeans being allowed on Fridays.
 Spirit wear is also allowed on that day but must not be black (2024 and earlier).
 Students are allowed to wear formal attire to school if required to for a class or club-related event.
 The school occasionally holds "free dress days", typically on the last day of the semester or on any other special day, where students are allowed to wear anything which fits within the wider AUHSD dress code.

 Violation of dress code during normal school hours results in the student being required to change clothes in addition to being punished accordingly (typically through detention).
 Too many of such infractions may even cause the offender to lose the privilege of participating in free dress days.